facebookresearch/hydra/website/docs/development/contributing.md

 To run the tests of individual plugins, use `pytest plugins/NAME`.
 <div class="alert alert--info" role="alert">
 <strong>NOTE</strong>:
-Some plugins supports fewer versions of Python than the Hydra core.
+Some plugins support fewer versions of Python than the Hydra core.
 </div>

 ### With nox
 See `nox -l`. a few examples:
 * `nox -s test_core` will test Hydra core on all supported Python versions
 * `nox -s "test_core-3.6(pip install)"` : Test on Python 3.6 with `pip install` as installation method
 * `nox -s "test_plugins-3.8(pip install -e)"` : Test plugins on Python 3.8 with `pip install -e` as installation method

 ## NEWS Entries
 The `NEWS.rst` file is managed using `towncrier` and all non trivial changes